OPENING NIGHT AT SYMPHONY

 concerts in Carnegie Hall and S ymphony Hall.

-The honor is unprecedented at the BSO, where senior players typically take their farewell
+the BSO, where senior players typically take their farewell

 She tried to retire three years ago.
 Music director James Levine pleaded with her to stay,

 orchestras.
-“My main goal was to leave before my playing went downhill,’’ Hobson Pilot said during a
+My main goal was to leave before my playing went downhill,

 recent interview at Symphony Hall.
-“I feel that way about parties.
-I’d rather leave early than
+I feel that way about parties.
+Id rather

-stay too long.’’
+stay too long.

-Growing up in Philadelphia, Hobson Pilot was surrounded by music.
+Hobson Pilot was surrounded by music.
 Her mother and older

 sister both played piano.
 She decided, at age 14, to take up a different instrument.
 At